 50% Vanguard Inflation-Protected Securities Fund (TIPS)

-Portfolio 49-58: The Ultimate Buy and Hold Portfolio
+Portfolio 49-58: The Ultimate Buy-and-Hold Portfolio

 6% Vanguard 500 Index Fund